Top 5 Festivals Celebrated in the Himalayas of Nepal : A real experience, never to miss

 People wear ethnic attire and gather in the park around to celebrate the new year in a colorful way by singing, dancing, and also visiting monasteries and temples.
 They exchange gifts with their near and dear ones invite guests and serve typical community food.

 Dumji Festival is mainly celebrated in the Everest region by the Sherpa community to mark the birth anniversary of the great Guru Rinpoche, "Sanga Dorje".

 Dumji is celebrated mainly by the village community in the monastery of Tengboche, Namche Bazaar, Phakding, Pangbuche, Thame, and Khumjung villages of the Everest region.

 Where the locals and the monks perform the ritual performances, aesthetic dancing, reciting mantras, etc. to remember Guru Rinpoche and his teaching of Buddhism, which falls mainly during the month of May or June according to the Georgian calendar.

-Local gathers and dress-up with ethnic attire and ride their horse to show their horsemanship.
+Local gathers and dress up in ethnic attire and ride their horse to show their horsemanship.
 This is mainly a game among the male member to show their skill and courage.
-The rider is supposed to pick the silk shawl placed on the ground while the horse races its speed and the one who collects maximum in numbers is declared as the winner.
+The rider is supposed to pick the silk shawl placed on the ground while the horse races its speed and the one who collects maximum in numbers is declared the winner.